rishal79/ACADEMY-shanid/README.md

 ---

-📌 *This repository contains lab programs written in multiple programming languages using different IDEs.
-Stay tuned for updates!* 🚀
+## 📌 About
+🔹 This repository showcases various **S1 Lab Programs** using multiple languages and development environments.
+🔹 Programs are structured for easy navigation and understanding.
+🔹 Stay tuned for updates and improvements!

+---

+📢 *Happy Coding! 🚀*